More About the Hub & Contact Information

 Types of Courses

 - These courses are typically 3-5 weeks.
-Most courses do not have specific meeting times for each week, instead there are deadlines for each activity or assignment.
-A facilitator will be online to guide you through the course and provide feedback.
-These courses are typically capped between 25 and 30 participants and run 2-3 times throughout the year.
+There are deadlines for each activity or assignment and a facilitator will be online to guide you through the course and provide feedback.
+These courses are typically capped between 20 and 30 participants and run 2-3 times throughout the year.

 - A mix of facilitated and in-person meetings.